Child Support and Taxes Q&A

 Q: My ex-spouse is delinquent in paying child support.
 The attorney general has filed some sort of paperwork with the IRS to withhold my ex-spouse's tax refund.
 How would I receive the withheld refund?

 A: The answer is different for each state.
-You need to contact the the U.S. Department of Health and Human Services Administration for Children & Families Office of Child Support Enforcement for state specific information.
+You need to contact the U.S. Department of Health and Human Services Administration for Children & Families Office of Child Support Enforcement for state-specific information.

 Is there any way to find out if I need to file an injured spouse claim before I file a return?

 A: Your spouse can ask the agency that might be claiming the refund for a past-due debt.
-Another source of information is the Financial Management Service Help Desk at (800) 304-3107.
+Another source of information is the U.S. Treasury's Offset Program Call Center at (800) 304-3107.

 Q: Can I file my return electronically even though I am filing a Form 8379, Injured Spouse Claim and Allocation?